i carry on in absentia

 I go to wake her, see her, touch her . . .

-This beautiful, strange night.
+What a beautiful, strange night.

-He says “No need to wake her now,
+He says, “No need to wake her now,

 she’s a gem, it’s all okay,